Polycystic Ovarian Syndrome

 - Skin tags in your armpits, or on your neck

 How is PCOS diagnosed?

-Your caregiver will ask about your symptoms and when they began.
-He will ask if you have any family members with PCOS.
-He may ask about your menstrual history, pregnancies, and medicines.
-You may also have one or more of the following tests:
+Your healthcare provider will ask about your symptoms and when they began.
+He or she will ask if you have any family members with PCOS.
+He or she may ask about your menstrual history, pregnancies, and medicines.
+You may also need any of the following tests:

 How is PCOS treated?

 - Medicines may be given to control your blood sugar.
 You may need medicines to decrease male hormones, and increase female hormones.
 These medicines may also improve acne, baldness, and hair growth you do not want.
 You may also need medicine to help you ovulate if you want to get pregnant.

 - Surgery to remove your ovaries is rarely done.
 Surgery will not cure PCOS, but it may help some of your symptoms.
 Talk with your healthcare provider about what is right for you.

 The following list of medications are in some way related to or used in the treatment of this condition.

 How can I manage my symptoms?